itamae-kitchen/mitamae/README.md

 ### Key Features

 * **Fast** -
   mitamae is optimized for local execution.
-It uses C functions via mruby libraries for some core operations where possible, instead of executing commands on a shell or over a SSH connection like other tools, which is very slow.
+It uses C functions via mruby libraries for core operations where possible, instead of executing commands on a shell or over a SSH connection like other tools, which is very slow.

 * **Simple** -